AdySU22/LUMINA-SoftwareEngineering-Project/README.md

 ✨ Key Features

-Lumen-based alarm — wakes users using gradual light intensity instead of sound
+- Lumen-based alarm: wakes users using gradual light intensity instead of sound

-Web-controlled lighting system — access and control the lamp through a browser
+- Web-controlled lighting system: access and control the lamp through a browser

-Adjustable brightness and color settings
+- Adjustable brightness and color settings

-Party mode — reacts to ambient music using a sound sensor
+- Party mode: reacts to ambient music using a sound sensor

-Standalone device — no internet connection or external router needed
+- Standalone device: no internet connection or external router needed